aiven/devportal/docs/tools/terraform/howto/config-postgresql-provider.rst

 Use PostgreSQL® provider with Aiven's PostgreSQL service
 #####################################################

-Aiven's Terraform provider is aimed for provisioning and performing basic service configuration, if additional configuration on the service is required there are other providers that can be used to perform the task.
+`Aiven Terraform provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ can be used to create and manage Aiven for PostgreSQL® service, PostgreSQL® databases, and users.
+If you need to perform additional configurations such as setting PostgreSQL default privileges, configure PostgreSQL publication, or reuse a PostgreSQL-based sub-module between different vendors to make the Terraform code homogeneous, you can consider using the `PostgreSQL® provider <https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs>`_.
-This article shows how to use the `PostgreSQL® provider <https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs>`_ along with the ``Aiven Postgres service``.
+This article shows how to use the PostgreSQL provider along with the Aiven Terraform Provider to create a PostgreSQL role.

 Configure the required providers
 --------------------------------

-The new provider must be added to the ``required providers`` block in the Terraform code.
+The new provider must be added to the ``required_providers`` block in the Terraform code.

-1. This example shows how to add the ``PostgreSQL`` provider along with the ``Aiven`` provider
+1. This example shows how to add the PostgreSQL provider (source: ``cyrilgdn/postgresql``) along with the Aiven Terraform Provider (source: ``aiven/aiven``).

 .. code:: terraform